 Strength and Power Athletes

 The triceps are responsible for overhead stability and elbow extension in the snatch and the jerk portions of the competitive lifts.
-By increasing triceps training by implementing single-joint exercises like skull crushers, you can help a lifter build more raw strength and muscle mass necessary to lock out lifts (assuming there is no technical fault).
+By increasing triceps training by implementing single-joint exercises like skull crushers, you can build more raw strength and muscle mass (assuming there is no technical fault).